Automatic Driving Lessons!

 At Amdi driving school, we specialise in automatic tuition and we dedicate a large percentage of our fleet to automatic vehicles.
 Learning to drive an auto is easy and fun.

-Over recent years automatic driving licenses have grown in popularity and at amdi driving school we are trying to meet the demand.
-If you’ve been struggling with manual or you need to learn “quick” then go auto!
+Over recent years automatic driving licenses have grown in popularity and at Amdi driving school we are trying to meet the demand.
+If you’ve been struggling with a manual or you need to learn “quick” then go auto!
 You could be out and about before you know it.

 Automatic transmission vehicles are a great alternative for people who have limited use of their legs or arms and are suitable for people with an array of disabilities or learning difficulties.
 We also encourage older learners who feel they left things a bit late to consider automatic driving lessons.

-Driving an automatic vehicle can be considerably less challenging to learn since a lot of the gear changing is done by a computer and a special transmission which does all the work for you!
+Driving an automatic vehicle can be considerably less challenging to learn since a lot of the gear changing is done by a computer and a special transmission that does all the work for you!
 Driving an automatic vehicle is so simple you won’t believe how quickly you progress.

 Bear in mind that automatic driving is not as flexible as manual driving.
-You won’t be allowed to drive a manual, which may be a disadvantage if you need to borrow a friends’, car, or drive high performance vehicle…so if you planning to buy a Ferrari stick to manual!
+You won’t be allowed to drive a manual, which may be a disadvantage if you need to borrow a friend’s, car, or drive high-performance vehicles…so if you planning to buy a Ferrari stick to manual!

 Even though controlling the car is easier you will still need to learn the rules of the road and how to behave with other drivers.
 The test is of a very high standard and this is not to be underestimated!

-At amdi driving school we are expert in Automatic tuition and we cover most of East London.
+At Amdi driving school, we are experts in Automatic tuition and we cover most of East London.
 Automatic lessons cost the same as manual lessons and are conducted by fully qualified ADIs.